Fantasy world: Constructed worlds

 Fantasy worlds created through a process called world building are known as a constructed world.
 Constructed worlds elaborate and make self-consistent the setting of fantasy work.
-Worldbuilding often relies on materials and concepts taken from the real world.
+World building often relies on materials and concepts taken from the real world.

 Despite the use of magic or other fantastic elements such as dragons, the world is normally presented as one that would function normally, one in which people could actually live, making economic, historical, and ecological sense.
 It is considered a flaw to have, for example, pirates living in lands far from trade routes, or to assign prices for a night's stay in an inn that would equate to several years’ income.

 Furthermore, the fantastic elements should ideally operate according to self-consistent rules of their own; for example, if wizards' spells sap their strength, a wizard who does not appear to suffer this must either be putting up a facade or have an alternative explanation.
 This distinguishes fantasy worlds from Surrealism and even from such dream worlds as are found in Alice's Adventures in Wonderland and Through the Looking-Glass.